 Thanks to Jeff Gehringer for submitting this to the Live Almanac.

-This is the rare Japanese import Beta videotape of the 1976 Dolenz, Jones, Boyce & Hart television special, released only in Japan and Great Britain in the early 1980s.
-Directed by Micky, the special was syndicated throughout the United States, but never found its way to home video in America.
+Below is the rare Japanese import videotape of the 1976 Dolenz, Jones, Boyce & Hart television special, released on VHS and Beta in Japan (and Great Britain) in the early 1980s.
+Directed by Micky, the TV special was syndicated throughout the United States, but never found its way to home video in the United States.